 (Comment from audience: Isn't that 2 sides of the same coin?)
 Tamara raised her hand and commented that in her opinion gratitude was even higher, because it took a lot longer to be grateful for the trials she went through with her daughter than it took to forgive them.

 (Question from the audience: We have seen some atrocities lately in the world.
 Do you just say the words of forgiveness when things happen that are so horrible?)
 I said sometimes you have to say it over and over until hopefully you really mean it.
 (Audience member added that the song I am a Child of God had its words changed from I must 'know' to I must 'do'.)
 I added that it goes back to believing we forgive all.
 Who is the judge of who deserves to be forgiven?
 Love without a grudge.

 (Fred felt prompted to end with an additional story from his mission.
 He butted heads with his mission president who did not believe in medical treatment and did not allow any sick days even upon doctor's orders.
 He had plenty of opportunities to forgive with hilly, step ridden Austria and his bad knees and such a mission president.
 In the end, going home early with a medical release meant he met his wife.
 So he was able to turn it all around and be grateful.
 He looked the mission president up and forgave him just before the president passed away. )

 About Me/ Contact Info

-> - I'm very happily married with 5 great kids and 6 grandchildren.
+- I'm very happily married with 5 great kids and 6 grandchildren.
 I am fascinated by the science behind subtle energy therapies because they made such a HUGE difference for my family.
 I am passionate about researching how the field of energy medicine fits with the gospel of Christ.
-I find great joy in being an Energy therapist myself, helping people make peace with their past, releasing unresolved emotions and bringing light into dark places.
+I find great joy in being an Energy facilitator myself, helping people make peace with their past, releasing unresolved emotions and bringing light to dark places.
 I work in the healing arts and know that Jesus Christ is the source of all healing.